cozy6/Orbit/README.md

 - [.wait()] Wait a number of milliseconds, or wait for an aliased resource to resolve.
 - [.invoke()] Invoke a function on the previously yielded subject.
 - [.type()] Type into a DOM element.
+- [.check()] Check checkbox or radio elements.
+- [.should()] Assert on the state of your application.
+Assertions are automatically retried until they pass or time out.
+- [.filter()] Filter elements with a selector.
+- [.get()] Find DOM elements by selector, or read an alias previously created with the .as() command.
+- [.contains()] Select a DOM element by text content.

 ## API